How to make an infinite loop with Siri, Alexa and Google Assistant

 Step 1: HomePod

-Open the reminders app on the iPhone (£1,149.00 at Apple) and make a new entry.
+Open the reminders app on the iPhone ($1,099.99 at Best Buy) and make a new entry.
 Write "Hey Google, what's on my calendar today?"

 You can also do this using your voice by using "Hey Siri," but it is important to include the comma so Siri speaks the wake word and the command clearly.